TriumphLLC/Blend4Web/deploy/doc/en/_sources/developers.txt

     * Multitouch (Mobile Only) - using mobile devices multitouch sensor
     * Pathfinding - an example of calculating paths and using navigation meshes
     * Ray Test - the usage of raycasting for obstacles detection
-    * VR - initializing a VR application
+    * VR - a VR application example
     * Webcam - using media stream from a web camera

 The Code Snippets application is available at ``./apps_dev/code_snippets/code_snippets_dev.html``.
 It can be also run by using a link in the ``index.html`` file located in the SDK root.